datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
-To keep the case of your strings consistent, you can use the UPPER or LOWER functions.
+For consistent CASE of our strings, we can use the UPPER, LOWER, or PROPER functions.

 ---